Bridiro/glyphr/README.md

         color: 0xffffff,
         px: 70,
         smoothing: 0.4,
         mid_value: 0.5,              // should always be 0.5 except for some edge cases
+        valign: VFontAlign::Center,  // Align the rendered string on y axis
-        align: FontAlign::Center,  // Align the rendered string on x axis
+        halign: HFontAlign::Center,  // Align the rendered string on x axis
         font: Font::default(),       // will pick the first one generated },
 );
 ```